Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 7. **Evaluate Progress**: Following the feedback session, assess the effectiveness of the implemented changes, focusing on community input and performance metrics.

 ### Upcoming Feedback Sessions
 1. **April 15, 2024, at 3 PM EST** - This session will gather continued community engagement regarding AI system health and explore further insights from participants.
 Preparations will ensure robust participation, incorporating community insights gathered.
+Additionally, this session will include discussions on recent changes made to our AI systems based on community feedback.
 2. **July 15, 2024, at 3 PM EST** - This session will focus on reviewing feedback from the previous session and assessing new areas of concern regarding system health.
 A summary of changes implemented from the feedback will be shared.

 1. **Conduct a Feedback Session**: Host an upcoming feedback session to ensure continued community engagement and gather additional insights regarding AI system health.